dyng/ctrlsf.vim/README.md

     let g:ctrlsf_auto_close = 0
     ```

-- `g:ctrlsf_case_sensitive` defines case-sensivivity in search.
+- `g:ctrlsf_case_sensitive` defines default case-sensivivity in search.
 Possible values are `yes`, `no` and `smart`, `smart` works the same as it is in vim.
 The default value is `smart`.

     ```vim
     let g:ctrlsf_case_sensitive = 'no'
     ```

-- `g:ctrlsf_context` defines how many lines to print around then matched line.
+- `g:ctrlsf_context` defines how many context lines will be printed.
 Please read `ack`'s [manual][6] for acceptable format.
 The default value is `-C 3`, and you can set another value by

     ```vim
     let g:ctrlsf_context = '-B 5 -A 3'
     ```
 - `g:ctrlsf_default_root` defines how CtrlSF find search root when no explicit path is given.
-Two possible values are `cwd` and `project`. `cwd` means current working directory and `project` means project root, CtrlSF locates project root by searching CVS root (.git, .hg, .svn, etc.)
+Two possible values are `cwd` and `project`. `cwd` means current working directory and `project` means project root.
+CtrlSF locates project root by searching VCS root (.git, .hg, .svn, etc.)

     ```vim
     let g:ctrlsf_default_root = 'project'